equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The following options were considered for an interchange at or near Wattle Street (City West Link):

-x

-Option W1 – no interchange: This would involve not providing an interchange to Wattle Street (City West Link), and would mean there would only be an interchange to Parramatta Road at the eastern end of the project
+* Option W1 – no interchange: This would involve not providing an interchange to Wattle Street (City West Link), and would mean there would only be an interchange to Parramatta Road at the eastern end of the project

-x

-Option W2 – interchange at Wattle Street (City West Link): This option would involve providing on- and off-ramps from the mainline tunnels to Wattle Street (City West Link).
+* Option W2 – interchange at Wattle Street (City West Link): This option would involve providing on- and off-ramps from the mainline tunnels to Wattle Street (City West Link).
 This option was included in the concept design that was publicly displayed between 2013 and February 2014.